 Although there are a number of famous tourist spots in Pakistan, we are stating rather lesser-known areas to explore.
 The government needs to give more attention to these places to develop tourism infrastructure and also to put more efforts to make these places more known to the tourists.

-Pakistan fetch huge foreign reserves by promoting its tourism industry, which has been faded due to militancy, terrorism and chaos political instability.
+Pakistan fetches huge foreign reserves by promoting its tourism industry, which has been faded due to militancy, terrorism and chaos political instability.
 There are the following areas that not quite famous but are rather beautiful and best places for tourism.

 Shangrila Resort, Skardu

 Shangrila Resort Skardu, also known as “Heaven on Earth”, is nestled among some of the world’s highest peaks.
 Shangrila resort is located on the shore of a lake known as Lower Kachura Lake.
 The credit for the establishment of this gorgeous resort goes to the late Brig.
 (Retd) Muhammad Aslam Khan, the first commander of the Northern Scouts who liberated the Northern areas in 1948.

 Another great aspect of this resort is the Shangrila or Lower Kachura Lake itself.
 This lake is encircled by the Shangrila resort, along which fruit-laden orchards and flower-filled gardens present a delightful view.
 Restaurant in Shangrila rest house is the highlight of this place, which is built in the structure of an aircraft.